Questions submitted by Members

 To consider any questions submitted by Members.
 (The deadline for questions is 4.30 pm on the Monday the week before the meeting – please contact Democratic Services by e-mailing firstname.lastname@example.org or call 01795 417330).

-The Mayor advised 3 questions had been received from Members.
-Each Member was invited to put his/her question, which was responded to by the relevant Cabinet Member.
-The questioner was then invited to ask a supplementary question.
+The Mayor advised that five questions had been received from Members.
+Each Member was invited to put their question which was responded to by the relevant Cabinet Member.
+The questioner was then invited to ask a supplementary question:

 Response – Cabinet Member for Housing